curefate/Dialogue/README.md

 ```"Hi, nice to meet you."```

-To add a spaeker for this statement to make it more like a conversation, just add the speaker's name above.
+To add a speaker for this statement to make it more like a conversation, just add the speaker's name above.

 ```Amy "Hi, nice to meet you."```